 Are you wondering if you are eligible to file Chapter 7 Bankruptcy?
 Find out below.

 In 2005, the Bankruptcy Abuse and Consumer Protection Act of 2005 (“BAPCA”) passed.
 Potential bankruptcy debtors now have to pass a “means test” to be eligible to file for Chapter 7 Bankruptcy.
-If you are wondering if you are eligible to file Chapter 7 Bankruptcy – read on.

 The Means Test